Frequently Asked Questions

 With keratoconus, as the cornea protrudes or steepens, vision becomes increasingly blurred and contact lens wear, which is often an early treatment for the disease, becomes difficult.
 The contact lens may not stay on the eye due to the irregular shape of the cornea.

 A person with Fuchs’ endothelial dystrophy or bullous keratopathy may first notice glare with lights at night or in bright sunlight.
 As these conditions progress, vision may be foggy or blurry in the morning and clear up as the day progresses.
-As the diseases further progress, vision will stay blurrier later into the day and eventually may not clear at all.
+As the diseases further progress, vision will stay foggy later into the day and eventually may not clear at all.

 What causes Corneal Disease?